-- (i) Anyone wishing to register a new team/association or expand from team to association status must make application to the New Membership Committee on the applicable form. - (ii) A \$50 fee must accompany the application.
+- Anyone wishing to register a new team/association or expand from team to association status must make application to the New Membership Committee on the applicable form. - (ii) A \$50 fee must accompany the application.
 No application will be reviewed until the fee has been paid.
 The official date of application will be the date that OWHA receives the fee payment. - (iii) The applicant will be notified in writing of the Committee's decision. - (iv) Input will be gathered from existing OWHA registered teams and/or associations in the surrounding area of the application to learn the possible impact of a new group on their program. - (v) Association status is granted to serve teams in the Intermediate category and under or Senior divisions, or for both.
 To request a change in status, an Association must apply to the OWHA Membership Committee.
-The request may be approved or denied. - (vi) Groups with association status registering one (1) team only for two (2) consecutive seasons will lose association status and must re-apply to the OWHA

-New Membership Committee as outlined in (i) to regain association status.
+The request may be approved or denied. - (vi) Groups with association status registering one (1) team only for two (2) consecutive seasons will lose association status and must re-apply to the OWHA New Membership Committee as outlined in (i) to regain association status.

 - (vii) Independent teams failing to register for one (1) season will lose their membership and must re-apply to the OWHA New Membership Committee as outlined in (i). - (viii) All newly approved teams or groups granted association status are placed on probation for one year to ensure adherence to the Constitution, By-Laws, Regulations, Rules, and Code of Conduct of the OWHA.
-It is a requirement for full approval that, upon completion of the probationary period, they provide proof of their operation as an independent female hockey structure with contacts for their Board of Directors and a copy of their constitution filed with the OWHA office. - (ix) The OWHA reserves the right to revoke membership for cause at any time while on probation.
+It is a requirement for full approval that, upon completion of the probationary period, they provide proof of their operation as an independent female hockey structure with contacts for their Board of Directors and a copy of their constitution filed with the OWHA office. - (ix) The OWHA reserves the right to revoke membership for cause at any time while on probation. - (x) Requests for any team/association to change their name must be submitted to the OWHA Office for approval.
+No fee will apply.